 We look forward to your visit!
 With two amazing museum's at the same location, you could spend the whole day on the campus of the Museum of Arts & Sciences!

-We will be starting construction on the MOAS lobby on Monday, March 27th.
-During the construction period, our lobby entrance will be moved to the Planetarium lobby.
+The main MOAS lobby is now under construction.
+During the construction period, our new lobby entrance will be through the Planetarium lobby.

 FREE First Tuesdays: The first Tuesday of every month, the Museum of Arts & Sciences, including the Cici and Hyatt Brown Museum of Art, offers free admission (planetarium shows not included) to Volusia County residents with proof of residency, such as a driver's license, library card, or utility bill.

 Monday - Sunday 11am - 3pm

 Closed to observe the Fourth of July, Thanksgiving, Christmas Day, and New Year's Day.

 The Museum of Arts & Sciences features a Planetarium, Children's Museum, exhibits on Cuban art, Coca-Cola, the Prehistory of Florida, and much more!
 Admission to the Museum of Arts & Sciences includes one planetarium show.

 The Cici and Hyatt Brown Museum of Art, a part of the Museum of Arts & Sciences, is a separate museum that features oil and watercolor paintings depicting Florida art.
 Admission to the Cici and Hyatt Brown Museum of Art does not include planetarium admission.

 A combo admission ticket will allow you to explore all that the MOAS campus has to offer.
 Visit the Museum of Arts & Sciences and the Cici and Hyatt Brown Museum of Art on the same day!
 A combo ticket includes one planetarium show.

 NARM and ASTC members* may use reciprocal benefits at the main Museum of Arts & Sciences.